SumoLogic/sumologic-documentation/docs/search/optimizing-search-with-partitions.md

 ---
 id: optimizing-search-with-partitions
+title: Optimize Your Search with Partitions
 ---

-# Optimize Your Search with Partitions

 ## What are Partitions?